 Lightning Detection in Palatine Park District Parks

 A Lightning Detection System provides early-warning of lightning throughout our parks, pools, golf course and stables.
-The Strike Guard Early Warning System detects and tracks lightning strikes and provides warning when lightning strikes within a 10 mile radius.
+The Strike Guard Early Warning System detects and tracks lightning strikes and provides warning when lightning strikes cloud to ground within a 5 mile radius.

 When lightning strikes have been detected (no false alarms) within the warning area, the park systems in that zone will provide warning.
 One long (15-second) siren will sound, and a strobe will flash on the unit.
 After the Strike Guard System determines conditions are safe, (30 minutes of no lightning) the siren will sound three five-second intermittent blasts and the strobe will go off, providing notice that it is safe to resume activity in this area.